dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image13.png">

-During the ECA phase, lawyers like create many different search queries to estimate the number of responding documents.
+During the ECA phase, legal review lawyers like to create many different search queries to find responding documents.
 The screen shot below shows a few saved Lucene queries and the results (number of document hits and total size of the documents):

 <img src="image13b.png">